 - the commitment and the objective that the community has set itself in order to promote the shared vision in their own local area and context;

-- the activities, initiatives and projects that it is planning to carry out to realize its objective;
+- the activities, initiatives and projects that the community is planning to carry out to realize its objective;

-- the contribution that the community will make to supporting the international network’s strategic projects (Presidia, Ark of Taste, food gardens, campaigns);
+- the contribution that the community will make to support the Slow Food International network’s strategic projects (Presidia, Ark of Taste, food gardens, campaigns).